Financially independent couple, Tim and Amy Rutherford tell us how they retired in their 40s by spending less and have found happiness.

 They had an epiphany in 2014.
 Spending less meant Tim and Amy didn’t have to work as long.
 Cutting back made them happier and kept moving up their target retirement date.
 By living with less, they could say goodbye to their stressful careers in 2015.

-From the beginning of their relationship, Tim and Amy treasured experiences over things.
+From the beginning of our relationship, Tim and Amy treasured experiences over things.
 As they continue to downsize, their new life is filled with fun, frugal (or free!), fulfilling activities that bring them happiness.
 They spend less time acquiring, maintaining, upgrading, insuring, and thinking about material things.
 While it may be cliché, less truly is more.
 In 2016, they spent $43,000.
 That year, they took 3 international vacations and traveled (by plane) around the US several times.
 Tim had back surgery that year which meant a $6,000 deductible.
 So, $43,000 isn’t lean or mean.
 There’s fat in there, too.
 They continue to seek and find fun and creative ways to further reduce their spending.

 Tim and Amy are re-engineering their new lives with purpose.
 Their path includes more travel and embracing a healthier lifestyle.
 These days, they are active volunteers, house sitters, and travelers.